How long does it take to grow?

 Why haven't my seeds sprouted?

 Some seeds may fail to germinate (this is nature).
 If sprouts don’t appear in 3-4 weeks, the seeds may have been planted too deep, growing medium is too dry or wet, or temps are too low.
 In dry climates or during cooler months, consider creating a greenhouse effect by placing the empty grow medium bag over the planter.
 Punch a few holes for ventilation.
 Remove the bag once sprouts are 1” tall.
 Amaranthus Poinsettias prefer warm weather and dry growing conditions.
 If temps outside drop below 55°F, remove planter from window to prevent cold damage.

 How much sun will it need?

-Clover thrives in temps between 55°-75°F and with at least 6 hours of direct sunlight (an unobstructed south or west-facing window is best).
+Poinsettias thrives in temps between 65°-80°F and with at least 6 hours of direct sunlight (an unobstructed south or west-facing window is best).
 Starting in Mar-Sept will provide longer days and thus optimal light.
 If starting during cooler months, it’s recommended that you supplement natural light with a grow light (fluorescent or LED).
 Amaranthus Poinsettias prefer warm weather and dry growing conditions.
 If temps outside drop below 55°F, remove planter from window to prevent cold damage.
 Do not deadhead or shear back this plant or you may lose the colorful tops.
 Herbs require at least 6 hours of direct light daily, and should be put in an unobstructed window that faces south, west or east (southwest is the best option).
 During winter months—or if you don’t have an unobstructed window—you can supplement with a grow light.

 My sprouts seem weak?

-I'd like a bigger, more robust plant.
+I'd like a bigger, traditional poinsettia plant.
 Can I transplant this outside?